Putin orders partial Russian mobilization, warns West over nuclear blackmail | Politics

 - Russian Federation

-President Vladimir Putin on Wednesday ordered Russia's first mobilization since World War Two, warning that Moscow would respond with the might of all its vast arsenal if the West continued with what he called its "nuclear blackmail."
-The blunt warning from Russia's paramount leader, whose country has more nuclear warheads than even the United States, marks the biggest escalation of the war in Ukraine since Moscow's Feb.
-24 invasion.
+President Vladimir Putin on Wednesday ordered Russia's first mobilization since World War Two and warned that Moscow would defend itself with the might of all its vast arsenal if faced with a nuclear threat from the West.
+The blunt warning from Russia's paramount leader, whose country has more nuclear warheads than even the United States, marks the biggest escalation of the war since Moscow's Feb.
+24 invasion of Ukraine and was accompanied by a decision to call up 300,000 extra reservists.

-Sergei Shoigu, Russia's defense minister, said separately he expected 300,000 people to be called up.
-After pro-Russian officials in four areas of Ukraine controlled by Russian soldiers asked for referendums on joining Russia a day earlier, Putin said Moscow did not have the moral right to give them up to "executioners"
+Sergei Shoigu, Russia's defense minister, said he expected 300,000 people to be called up out of the country's vast reserves of around 25 million people.
+After pro-Russian officials in four areas of Ukraine controlled by Russian soldiers asked for referendums on joining Russia a day earlier, Putin said Moscow did not have the moral right to give them up to "executioners."

 Russia, Putin said, would support the decisions of the people of the Donbas and the Kherson and Zaporizhzhia regions of Ukraine.
 That paves the way for the formal annexation of about 15% of Ukrainian territory.
 Putin said he aimed to "liberate" east Ukraine's Donbas region, and that most people living in regions under Russian control did not want to be ruled by Kyiv anymore.